runticm/tq-work/README.md

 `git clone https://github.com/runticm/tq-work.git`
 `cd tq-work/`
 In AWS account run this CloudFormation template <ecs-cluster.template>, set name to EcsClusterStack and select key name.
 All other settings leave default
-when its done add another CloudFormation template <ecs-jenkins-demo.template>, set name to JenkinsStack and leave all other setting as default
+When its done add another CloudFormation template <ecs-jenkins-demo.template>, set name to JenkinsStack and leave all other setting as default
-when its done create ECR repository (private) and name it hallo-world
+When its done create ECR repository (private) and name it hallo-world
-in EC2 console look fo ssh to Jenkins instance and take public ip
+In EC2 console look fo ssh to Jenkins instance and take public ip
 `ssh -i <key> ec2-user@<ip_of_jenkins>`
 `sudo yum update –y`
 `sudo wget -O /etc/yum.repos.d/jenkins.repo http://pkg.jenkins-ci.org/redhat/jenkins.repo`